Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsection{Human Control of Technology}

 Human control of technology refers to the ability of users to appeal automated decisions and request human review, or even opt out of automated decisions entirely.
 Given the ambiguity of language and the need to protect freedom of speech, this is an important ethical principle in relation to abusive language detection and moderation.
-As \citeA{duarte2018mixed} point out, many research studies report accuracies in the 80\% range -- this means that 1 in 5 automated decisions will be ``incorrect'' (and even ``correct'' decisions may be disputable due to the highly subjective nature of the task).
+As \shortciteA{duarte2018mixed} point out, many research studies report accuracies in the 80\% range -- this means that 1 in 5 automated decisions will be ``incorrect'' (and even ``correct'' decisions may be disputable due to the highly subjective nature of the task).
 This necessitates human review of uncertain or contested decisions.
+Human participation in the decision making can be viewed as one way to achieve various other objectives, such as safety and security, transparency and explainability, fairness and non-discrimination, and promotion of human values.

 Most of the research studies in this area focus simply on the detection of abusive language, without stating explicitly what can or should be done with that content once detected, or how to deal with false positives (innocuous posts inadvertently flagged as abusive) and false negatives (harmful language that is not detected).
-To some extent, these decisions will vary depending on the platform and the communities it serves \cite{gorwa2020algorithmic}.
-However, many online platforms have determined a need for human moderators in addition to algorithmic toxicity detection \cite{cecillon2019abusive}.
+To some extent, these decisions will vary depending on the platform and the communities it serves \shortcite{gorwa2020algorithmic}.
+However, many online platforms have determined a need for human moderators in addition to algorithmic toxicity detection \shortcite{cecillon2019abusive}.
 For example, despite a recent move to increase the amount of automated content moderation, Facebook still employs 15,000 content moderators, particularly to ensure the most violent or disturbing material does not reach the public eye.\footnote{\url{https://www.washingtonpost.com/technology/2020/03/23/facebook-moderators-coronavirus/}} Additionally, users still have the option to appeal the decision to have their content removed, and have a human review the decision.

 This example illustrates two different locations ``in the loop'' where human review can be deployed in an automated system: first, the automated system can flag potentially problematic content (or cases in which it has low confidence in its prediction) and send it for human review before posting (pre-moderation).
 This process has the benefit that harmful content will not be exposed to the public, but it can result in a long lag time before posts are published, leading to frustration and disruption to the conversation.
 Second, the initial moderation can be fully automatic, but users can request that the automated decision be reviewed by a human decision-maker (post-moderation).
 For users to be able to challenge the system's outputs, the outcomes have to be presented in an easy-to-understand form with information on the factors and logic that influenced the decision.
 Furthermore, in either pre- or post-moderation, ideally the feedback from the human moderator can be used to improve automated classifier decisions in the future.